adbar/trafilatura/README.rst

     $ pip install trafilatura[metadata] # metadata extraction
     $ pip install trafilatura[all] # all experimental functionality

 Experimental functions: language detection, faster processing of downloads, and more efficient deduplication.
-The ``cchardet`` package is currently not working on some macOS versions while the ``lru_dict``package might not work out of the box on Windows.
+``cchardet`` package is currently not working on some macOS versions.
+``lru_dict`` might not work out of the box on Windows.

 (For infos on dependency management of Python packages see `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_)

 Usage with Python
 -----------------

-Using trafilatura in a straightforward way:

 .. code-block:: python